CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Rotary_Input.md

 # Rotary Input

-The `RotaryInput` package can be used to make a Tile Entity supported by II Transmission Box.
+The `RotaryInput` package can be used to make a Tile Entity supported by the Immersive Intelligence Transmission Box.

 ## Importing the Package